This post may contain affiliate links. Please read my disclosure and privacy policy.

 (1) Extracts: replace 1/2 teaspoon of the water with vanilla extract, or 1/4 teaspoon of the water with almond, orange or lemon extract;

-2) Citrus: replace the water with an equal amount of freshly squeezed lemon, lime or orange juice and add 1 teaspoon finely grated lemon, lime, or orange zest
+2) Citrus: replace the water with an equal amount of freshly squeezed lemon, lime or orange juice and add 1 teaspoon finely grated lemon zest, lime zest, or orange zest

 (3) Spices: add 1/4 to 1/2 teaspoon of your favorite spice (you can taste the dough to determine how much; begin with a little add more as needed).
-For example, cardamom, ginger, cinnamon, allspice, or nutmeg.
+For example, cardamom, ginger, cinnamon, allspice, nutmeg, or a sprinkle of cinnamon sugar bfore baking.

 (4) Chocolate: Add 2 to 3 tablespoons miniature chocolate chips or chopped chocolate (sugar-free, keto-friendly options for keto cookies).
 Cacao nibs are also an excellent choice (they have no sugar and are naturally keto).